FraidOfWater/Simple-Image-Sorter/README.md

-        Added auto scaling - Scales to the window automatically Added centering - Centers to the window automatically Added centering options - Tweak how the image is centered - In prefs "viewer_x_centering" and "viewer_y_centering" Added free imageviewer zooming - No longer have to hover over the picture to zoom
+        Added auto scaling - Scales to the window automatically Added centering - Centers to the window automatically Added centering options - Tweak how the image is centered - In prefs "viewer_x_centering" and "viewer_y_centering" Added centering button - In prefs, In GUI (Toggle "extra_buttons") Added free imageviewer zooming - No longer have to hover over the picture to zoom

         Removed scrollbars - Messed with scaling and centering